Here at Forest High School we:

 - and, the extent to which the school ensures that adults working with children are appropriately recruited and vetted, and receive appropriate training, guidance, support and supervision to undertake the effective safeguarding of students.

 We are committed to safeguarding and promoting the welfare of our young people and this requires all staff, Governors, visitors, parents/carers and students to share this commitment.

 We aim to ensure that all child protection and welfare concerns and referrals are handled promptly, sensitively, professionally and in ways that support the specific needs of the individual child.
 Through providing a caring, safe and stimulating environment which promotes the social, physical and moral development of all our students, we aim to foster an atmosphere of trust, respect and security, which allows our students to flourish and go onto lead positive and fulfilling lives beyond school.

 The SGS Academy Trust Safeguarding Young People and Vulnerable Children Policy and procedures can be viewed and downloaded here.

-The Forest High School Safeguarding Team
+SGS Forest Safeguarding Team

-Deputy DSL: John Whitehead (Headteacher) – email@example.com
+- Deputy DSL: Josh Clayton – email@example.com

-Deputy DSL: Sam Chivers – firstname.lastname@example.org
+- Deputy DSL: Sam Chivers – firstname.lastname@example.org